The Urgency of Embodied Carbon and What You Can Do about It

 Climate change is a rapidly escalating emergency, and we have a lot of hard work to do in order to mitigate its effects.
 For building professionals, that has typically meant increasing energy efficiency and pushing for renewable energy production, thus reducing the amount of carbon generated by the fossil fuels we burn in order to operate our buildings.

 But as crucial as that is, it’s not enough: we also need to think about the greenhouse gases that are emitted to construct our buildings in the first place—the embodied carbon.
-The manufacture of building materials makes up 11% of total global greenhouse gas emissions, according to the latest data from the United Nations Environment Programme.
+The manufacture of building materials makes up 11% of total global greenhouse gas emissions, according to data from the United Nations Environment Programme.

 That 11% might sound small compared with the impact of operational energy (28%), but for new construction, embodied carbon matters just as much as energy efficiency and renewables.
 That’s because the emissions we produce between now and 2050 will determine whether we meet the goals of the 2015 Paris climate accord and prevent the worst effects of climate change.